seantey/minerl_parkour/README.md

 # minerl_parkour
+Author: Sean Tey
-Deep Reinforcement Learning Agent that will hopefully one day learn to play a parkour obstacle course map.
+Research Question: Is it possible to train a Minecraft Reinforcement Learning Agent that can play a complicated parkour obstacle course map.

 Rough roadmap of ideal goal:
 * Level 1: Straight Line Cliffwalking Lava Map